-Operators in python are constructs in python which instructs the interpreter to perform a certain function, however, these are traditionally not defined as a function rather they are syntactically and semantically different from functions.
+Operators in python are constructs in Python that instruct the interpreter to perform a certain function; however, these are traditionally not defined as functions; rather, they are syntactically and semantically different from functions.
 Operators are used to performing operations on variables and values according to their use.

 Python language supports the following types of operators.